 If you or someone you know has chronic medical problems you know that medical expenses can quickly add up.

-Recently I did some digging and discovered two local agencies who provide medical equipment to essentially anyone with a disability who asks!
+Recently I did some digging and discovered multiple local agencies who provide medical equipment to essentially anyone with a disability who asks!

 To receive medical equipment from HCIL you’ve got to first pick up the phone and call them at 713.974.4621 and ask about donated equipment.

 The second thing you or your client must do is enroll in one of their many programs.
 Again HCIL offers services like care coordination, independent living, referrals to assisted living facilities, and even educates you on your rights via advocacy classes.
 Enroll in any of these programs and HCIL will potentially assist you with obtaining medical equipment.